Croatia, Greece, Turkey, the Amalfi Coast, the French Riviera — an honest guide to what each destination offers, and how to choose between them.

 Turkey's Aegean and Turquoise Coast is, by most objective measures, one of the finest yacht charter destinations in the world — and one of the most underpriced.
 The combination of ancient ruins, deserted bays, crystal-clear water, and exceptional food is genuinely difficult to match elsewhere in the Mediterranean, at any price point.

 The coastline from Bodrum south through Marmaris to Göcek and Fethiye is characterised by deep fjord-like inlets, pine forests descending to the water, and bays that remain genuinely uncrowded compared to equivalent spots in Croatia or Greece.
 Ancient Lycian ruins — accessible only by sea — are dotted throughout the region.
-Viravira specialises in this region and carries the strongest inventory on the Turkish coast.
+The gulet — the traditional Turkish wooden vessel — is purpose-built for these waters and offers exceptional value as a crewed charter.

 Equivalent vessels in Turkey charter for 20–40% less than in Greece or Croatia, and provisioning costs are also lower.
-A crewed gulet — the traditional Turkish wooden vessel — offers exceptional value: large, comfortable, and typically staffed by a captain and cook at a price point that would barely secure a small sailing catamaran in the French Riviera.
-No charter VAT applies to foreign charterers in Turkish waters under current regulations.
+No charter VAT applies to foreign charterers in Turkish waters under current regulations — a meaningful saving against the 12–13% applied in Greece and Croatia, and the 20% applied in France.

-While improving, Turkey's marina infrastructure outside the main hubs of Bodrum, Marmaris, and Göcek is less developed than Croatia or Greece.
+While improving, Turkey's marina infrastructure outside Bodrum, Marmaris, and Göcek is less developed than Croatia or Greece.
 Anchoring off in remote bays is part of the appeal, but charterers expecting the same level of marina facilities as ACI Croatia may find some ports more basic than anticipated.

 The Greek and Turkish coastlines are close — in some places only a few miles apart — but sailing between them involves customs and immigration formalities.
 If you want to cross between countries, this must be agreed in your charter contract in advance.
 Some vessels are not permitted to make the crossing at all.